mharen/mharen.github.io/blog/2013/2013-06-chef-cannot-find-resource-for.md

 *Cannot find a resource for powershell on windows version 6.1.7600*</blockquote>

-The <a href="http://community.opscode.com/chat/chef/2012-11-06#id-228600">solution</a> turned out to be pretty obvious, and easy: <strong>include the powershell cookbook</strong>.
+The [solution](http://community.opscode.com/chat/chef/2012-11-06#id-228600) turned out to be pretty obvious, and easy: <strong>include the powershell cookbook</strong>.
 For some reason I assumed it came in as part of the windows cookbook, but no. So just include it in your metadata.rb file like so: <blockquote><pre class="csharpcode">name             <span class="str">'...'</span>
 maintainer       <span class="str">'...'</span>
 maintainer_email <span class="str">'...'</span>
 description      <span class="str">'...'</span>